aakarsh7599/sf-dashboard-backend/README.md

-# Backend – Salesforce Accounts Dashboard
+# Backend – Salesforce Dashboard

 This is the backend component of the Salesforce Dashboard Application, responsible for user authentication, Salesforce integration, and secure account data retrieval.
 It is built with Node.js, Express, TypeScript, and Prisma ORM.